 Natural Remedy #1: Witch Hazel for Acne

-Witch hazel for acne is one of the most popular natural remedies for acne right now.
+Witch hazel is one of the most popular natural remedies for acne right now.
 But what is it exactly?
 Witch hazel is a flowering shrub also known as Hammamelis virginiana.
 It grows mostly in North America and Asia, and can supposedly help fight all three main causes of acne: inflammation, excess oil, and bacteria.
 But can it really?

 Overall, we say: maybe.
 Witch hazel has a lot of properties that might be able to combat those three main acne causes, but there’s been no research on how witch hazel affects acne directly, and the studies done on its effects on other skin conditions have been so varied and conflicting that it’s hard to say for sure how effective witch hazel really is.